ICTASL/capacity-building/students/career_guidance/career_paths/22-Business_Intelligence_Developer.md

 * **Data-Driven Decision Making Culture Enablement (Organization Wide):**  Driving the adoption of data-driven decision-making practices across the organization through effective BI solutions, user training, data literacy programs, and promoting a data-informed culture at all levels of the company.
 * **Innovation and BI Technology Adoption Leadership (Organization Wide):**  Evaluating and recommending new BI technologies, data visualization tools, data warehousing platforms, and data analysis techniques to improve the organization's BI capabilities, enhance data insights, and drive innovation in data utilization across the company.
 * **BI Budget and Resource Strategy (BI Infrastructure and Teams):** Developing and managing budgets for BI infrastructure, BI tools, and BI teams, optimizing resource allocation for BI projects, and making strategic decisions about BI technology investments to maximize BI effectiveness, business impact, and ROI for BI initiatives.

+## GPT Prompts
+1. "Describe the role and responsibilities of a Business Intelligence Developer, focusing on tasks such as data visualization, reporting, and database management."
+2. "Develop a roadmap for aspiring Business Intelligence Developers, outlining key certifications (e.g., Microsoft Power BI, Tableau, or SQL), skills, and educational background."
+3. "Create a guide to building a portfolio as a Business Intelligence Developer, showcasing real-world projects like dashboards, data models, and ETL processes."
+4. "Compare and contrast popular BI tools such as Power BI, Tableau, and QlikView, discussing their advantages and use cases for organizations."
+5. "Write an article exploring potential specializations within BI, such as Data Engineering, Data Visualization, and Performance Management, and their career impacts."
+6. "Analyze the typical career progression path for a BI Developer, from entry-level positions to roles like Senior BI Developer, BI Manager, or Data Architect."
+7. "Generate a list of essential technologies and tools for BI Developers, including SQL, Python, DAX, and ETL tools, and explain their applications in BI workflows."
+8. "Draft a blog post titled 'The Future of Business Intelligence: Trends in AI, Self-Service Analytics, and Data Storytelling.'"
+9. "Discuss the skills needed for transitioning from a Business Intelligence Developer role to positions like Data Scientist, Data Analyst, or Machine Learning Engineer."
+10. "Create a tutorial for a beginner-friendly project, such as building an interactive sales dashboard using Power BI or Tableau."

+## Future Reading Links
+1. [Microsoft Power BI Documentation](https://learn.microsoft.com/en-us/power-bi/): Comprehensive guides and tutorials for using Power BI.
+2. [Tableau Learning Resources](https://www.tableau.com/learn/training): Tutorials and training for building dashboards and reports in Tableau.
+3. [Coursera - Business Intelligence Courses](https://www.coursera.org): Courses on BI tools, data visualization, and analytics.
+4. [Kaggle](https://www.kaggle.com/): A platform for practicing data analysis and visualization with datasets.
+5. [SQLCourse](https://www.sqlcourse.com/): Free tutorials for mastering SQL, a fundamental skill for BI developers.
+6. [DataCamp](https://www.datacamp.com/): Interactive courses on BI tools, Python, and data visualization.
+7. [GitHub - Business Intelligence Projects](https://github.com/topics/business-intelligence): Open-source BI projects for learning and contribution.
+8. [Medium - BI & Analytics Blogs](https://medium.com/tag/business-intelligence): Articles and case studies on BI trends and techniques.
+9. [Smartsheet - BI Tools Guide](https://www.smartsheet.com/): Insights and comparisons of various BI tools.
+10. [LinkedIn Learning - Business Intelligence Courses](https://www.linkedin.com/learning/): Training modules on BI fundamentals and advanced concepts.